 Each sample is weighed to check that the volume of sample collected is within a reasonable range of the volume of precipitation that is recorded by the precipitation gauges.
-Sample buckets are discarded every 3-12 months and replaced with new, clean buckets.
+Sample buckets are discarded every 2 years and replaced with new, clean buckets.
 To clean new buckets, they are rinsed 10 times with deionized water, 10 times with double deionized water, filled with double deionized water and allowed to stand overnight, rinsed again 10 times with double deionized water and filled again with double deionized water.
 The conductivity of the double deionized water in the bucket is checked.
-If it is more than the conductivity of double deionized water in a clean beaker (less than 1 umho), the process is repeated.
-Sample bottles are cleaned by rinsing with deionized water 7 times, filling with deionized water, allowed to stand overnight and rinsed again 4 times.
+If it is more than the conductivity of double deionized water 6 times.
 A small amount of the precipitation sample is used to rinse the bottle before it is filled with the sample.
-Once each year a bucket is placed in the collector and retrieved before a precipitation event occurs.
+Approximately, once a year a bucket is placed in the collector and retrieved before a precipitation event occurs.
 This bucket is returned to the lab where it is filled with double deionized water, which is bottled, preserved and analyzed as a regular sample.
 This is to ensure that sample-handling techniques introduce no contamination.
 Note that a modification of this protocol was used during the 2020-2021 COVID-19 restrictions due to limited access to lab facilities.